Sunday, June 30, 2024

 case node(x, xs') {

-definition {msort, first}
+with definition {msort, first}

-by definition {sorted, sorted, all_elements}.
+definition {sorted, sorted, all_elements}

 }